Employment Privacy Statement

 - To provide you with required tools and technology, and manage your access to these resources in line with your job role

-- To evaluate and report on the demographic makeup of our workforce, where allowed by law (e.g., diversity reporting)
+- To evaluate and report on the demographic makeup of our workforce, where allowed by law (such as diversity reporting)

 - To maintain and protect the safety and security of our employees, vendors, customers, other workers, Workday services, property of Workday, or the public